-- In the Navigation Pane, right-click the form that you want to change, and then click Layout View.
+- In the Navigation Pane, right-click the form that you want to change, and then click Design View.

-- On the Design tab, in the Controls gallery, click Text Box.
+- On the Design tab, in the Controls group, click Text Box.

 - Click in the form where you want to create the text box.

-- If the property sheet is not already displayed, right-click the text box and then click Properties.
+- Right-click the text box and then click Properties.

 - In the Property Sheet task pane, click the All tab.